rudresh051/Software-Testing-Resources/ManualTesting/1_TypesOfTesting.md

 ### Sanity Testing
 Sanity Testing is a **deep and narrow Testing**.
-Here we do both positive and negative testing.
+Here we do both **positive and negative testing.**
 **This testing is done in detail.**
 We are taking more time here.
-It is usually for done when Tester finds a bug and developer has fixed it, we do sanity testing to make sure that other features are working by Testing thoroughly, we test each and every feature and check data flow and end to end features - this is how we do deep testing.
+It is usually done by when Tester finds a bug and developer has fixed it, we do sanity testing to make sure that other features are working by Testing thoroughly, we test each and every feature and check data flow and end to end features - this is how we do deep testing.
 This time we have more clarity on features

 Sanity Testing is done for **stable** builds.

+Sanity testing is a subset of regression testing
 ### Retesting
 When developers fix the bug , we need to do mandatory retesting.
 It can happen that developers has not fixed the bug or fixed some other bug.
+We are only checking that particular defect which we found while doing testing.

 ### Adhoc testing(Negative, Out of box, random testing)